Bitwise-01/Enigma/README.md

 6) this program is only for TEXT

+7) beware of what pin you use, because some pins will not encrypt our message, for example pin: 26

 # Usage: Enigma.py [-h] [-f FILE] [-o OUTPUT] [-m MSG] [--lock] [--unlock] key

 # Demo